GoogleCloudPlatform/professional-services/tools/iam-recommender-at-scale/README.md

     to 0.

     ![project security status after apply](asset/project-security-status-after-apply.png)

-    *Table 3: after bulk-applying all the recommendations on “TestProj”, we see that recommendations are down to 0.*
+    *Table 2: after bulk-applying all the recommendations on “TestProj”, we see that recommendations are down to 0.*

+## Step 4: Reverting the change (optional)

+If you find that you need to revert the IAM policy change you made during step 3, here is a simple way to do it.

-6.  (optional) Refer back to the JSON you created in 2B. and run this code if you want to revert all the changes you made.
+1. Refer back to the JSON you created in 3-D. and run this code if you want to revert all the changes you made.

     ```
     python revert_recommendations.py \
     --project_id=<YOUR-PROJECT-ID (required)> \
     --service_account_file_path=<SERVICE-ACCOUNT-FILE-PATH> \
-    --recommendation_to_be_reverted=<PATH-TO-RECOMMENDATIONS-INPUT (required)>
+    --recommendation_to_be_reverted=<PATH-TO-SUCCESSFULLY-APPLIED-RECOMMENDATIONS (required)>
     ```

-## Step 4: Take more recommendations
+## Step 5: Take more recommendations

 At this point, there are a couple options about what do do next: